Setting up a video call

 Step 4: Handling termination and starting the call

-Starting a call is as easy as calling the startCall method.
+We can start the call with the startCall method.
 As for termination, Between dispatches the sessionTerminated listener for when the conference ends through either user input or unexpectedly, visit the Conference reference section to learn more about handling errors.

 conf.on("sessionTerminated", () => {